-Since 2002, we have provided all of our customers with the option to choose an alternative retail natural gas supplier.
-We are not required by the ICC or state law to make this option available to customers, but since this option is currently provided to customers, we would need ICC approval to eliminate it.
+Since 2002, we have provided our customers with the option to choose an alternative retail natural gas supplier.
+We are not required by the ICC or state law to make this option available to customers, but since this option is currently provided to our customers, we would need ICC approval to eliminate it.

-We offer natural gas transportation service to customers that select an alternative retail natural gas supplier.
-Transportation customers purchase natural gas directly from an alternative retail natural gas supplier and use our distribution system to transport the natural gas to their facilities.
-We still earn a distribution charge when we transport natural gas for these customers.
+We offer natural gas transportation services to our customers that elect to purchase natural gas from an alternative retail natural gas supplier.
+Since these transportation customers continue to use our distribution systems to transport the natural gas to their facilities, we earn distribution revenues from them.
 As such, the loss of revenue associated with the natural gas that transportation customers purchase from an alternative retail natural gas supplier has little impact on our net income, since it is offset by an equal reduction to natural gas costs.